aptible/www.aptible.com/README.md

 #### Local Development

 `grunt setup` clones the aptible-pages, aptible-legal, and aptible-blog repos into the `content` folder.
 You can add your own fork as a remote and submit PRs for those repos directly.
-Run `grunt setup` again to overwrite `content`.
+Run `grunt update` to pull the latest revisions of all dependent content repos.

 Run `grunt server` to see your changes on localhost.